 A mysterious woman of mystical power, Chizuru is devoted to keeping the seal maintained upon the vile Orochi power.
 She takes over Rugal's position as the host of the King of Fighters tournament in 1996, and promotes the hell out of it to gather the strongest fighters around the world in order to defeat her most despised rival, Goenitz.
 She returns in 2003 and attempts to crush the uprising of the Orochi, but is unceremoniously slain.

 The original pimp in fighting games, Mr. Big is one of the main villains of the Art of Fighting series.
-He's just too cool for words, and he can certainly beat lots of ass with his kali sticks.
-Plus, you can see him with his hoes before the fight begins!
+He's just too cool for words, and he can certainly beat up his opponents with his kali sticks.
+Plus, you can see him with his ladies before the fight begins.
 He has only been in the KoF series in the great Boss team in 96 (alongside Geese and Krauser), but SNK has not forgotten him and he appears in the home version of KoF XI.

 Geese is the criminal mastermind that rules Southtown, and is the primary enemy in the Fatal Fury games.
 Although he is of German descent, he's studied Japanese martial arts to the point where he's an unstoppable killing machine.
 He's only shown up in KoF 96 and the home ports of 02 and XI, as well as in young form (with long hair and wearing a suit) in KoF Neowave.
 Don't laugh at his name, or he'll stain his hands with your blood.

 The primary boss of Fatal Fury 2, Wolfgang Krauser is a huge German wrestler with an affinity for classical music.
 He's one of the few characters that speaks entirely in English, and is apparently the half-brother of Geese Howard.
 Wolfgang only appears in KoF 96 on the Boss team.